ZainRizvi/ZainRizvi.github.io/_drafts/a-more-beautiful-question-summary.md

 * by Mayo Clinic
 * Lets kids move as they learn

-## How parents can teach their kids to question
+## How can parents teach their kids to question?

 * Ask the kids open ended questions
 * Get the kids to ask you questions (and guide them to certain questions)